 Hyderabad: 11 killed after fire breaks out at scrap warehouse

-The victims were believed to be migrant labourers from Bihar.
+All of the victims were migrant labourers from Bihar.

 At least 11 people were killed in Hyderabad early on Wednesday after a fire broke out at a scrap warehouse in the city’s Bhoiguda area, the Hindustan Times reported.
-The victims were believed to be migrant labourers from Bihar.
+The victims were all migrant labourers from Bihar.

 One of them managed to escape from the warehouse and has now been admitted to a hospital, The Times of India reported.